keirbowden/SLDSRWDWT16/README.md

 ## My Domain
 Don't forget that Lightning Components requires My Domain, so you need to turn that on first.

-## Managed Package
+## Unmanaged Package
-While all the components are here and you can drop them into your Saleforce org, its easier (particularly where Lightning Components are concerned) to install the managed package from :
+While all the components are here and you can drop them into your Saleforce org, its easier (particularly where Lightning Components are concerned) to install the unmanaged package from :

 https://login.salesforce.com/packaging/installPackage.apexp?p0=04t58000000QzoT